• Home

 The Apothecary of Belonging: Seasonal Rituals & Practical Herbalism will be in bookstores this November and is currently available for pre-order.
 Thank you for all of your support and encouragement over the years - this work was shaped by our community and I hope that it is received as a big-hearted thank you.

 So if you like hardcover books with built-in bookmarks (fancy!), color illustrations, and a mix of the practical (seasonal indications guides for plant allies!) and the magickal (simple rituals and a unique oracle practice for you to create!), then I hope that you’ll check The Apothecary of Belonging out.
 Also, all the cute art you’ll see below is from the book!
+If you’re looking for even more of a sneak peek, you can check out the first 40 pages for free.

 In the meantime, please enjoy the full introduction from my book and my evergreen gratitude for all of you.